Anne Hathaway

 Anne Hathaway Pregnant with Her Second Child

 In 2019, Anne Hathaway became pregnant for the second time.
 The pregnancy was planned, but the actress had a difficult time conceiving.
 "Ironically, everyone around me was getting pregnant!
-I knew it was happening independently of me, but still, it was tough," Hathaway recalled later.
-She celebrated her 37th birthday "deeply pregnant," and their second child, Jack, was born in December 2019.
+I knew it had nothing to do with me, but still, it was really hard," Hathaway recalled later.
+She spent her 37th birthday "very pregnant," and their second son, Jack, was born in December 2019.

 Anne Hathaway's Family on a Walk